awsdocs/aws-php-developers-guide/doc_source/cw-examples-work-with-alarms.md

-# Working with Amazon CloudWatch Alarms with AWS SDK for PHP Version 3<a name="cw-examples-work-with-alarms"></a>
+# Working with Amazon CloudWatch alarms with AWS SDK for PHP Version 3<a name="cw-examples-work-with-alarms"></a>

 An Amazon CloudWatch alarm watches a single metric over a time period you specify\.
 It performs one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.